boveus/hyrax-wiki/Sufia-Contributors-Meeting---2012-02-04.md

 * Goal: Stay as simple as possible; One model in the app
 * Initial boundaries will be discussed iteratively
 * Proposed regular conference calls, discussions (monthly check-ins)
-* Add “proof of concepts” into institutional instances of Sufia and propose/discuss merging into “master” Sufia
+* Add “proof of concepts” into institutional instances of Hyrax and propose/discuss merging into “master” Hyrax
-* http://github.com/curationexperts/sufia is the “canonical” repository
+* http://github.com/curationexperts/hyrax is the “canonical” repository
 * Deposit information as “soon as possible” is the design goal

 ## Plugin new content models